ODM2/odm2-software-ecosystem/README.md

 # Welcome to the ODM2 Organization
 This is a meta-repository to help navigate the many repositories under the [ODM2 GitHub Organization](https://github.com/ODM2).

-The ODM2 development team is a group of researchers working across geoscience disciplines to develop and implement an information model and supporting software tools for collecting, storing, managing, and sharing feature-based Earth Observations in a way that extends interoperability, improves data sharing, and supports scientific research.
+ODM2 is both an information model and a supporting software ecosystem.
+The ODM2 development team is a group of researchers working across geoscience disciplines to develop and implement the ODM2 information model and supporting software tools for collecting, storing, managing, and sharing feature-based Earth Observations in a way that extends interoperability, improves data sharing, and supports scientific research.

+* View primary [documentation](https://github.com/ODM2/ODM2/wiki/documentation) for the ODM2 Information Model*

 # ODM2 GitHub Repositories and Software Ecosystem
 The following are all active development repositories for different tools related to ODM2.